-The Magic Wand selects objects that fall in the similar category.
-It is not designed to select the anchor points; instead, it comes handy in a complex project to select the identical objects with one click.
+The Magic Wand selects objects that fall in a similar category.
+It is not designed to select the anchor points; instead, it comes handy in a complex project to select identical objects with one click.
 It saves plenty of time and avoids tedious work.

 Lasso works similar to the Direct Selection tool, but it provides some extra convenience in selecting the anchor points.
 Magic Wand is a free hand selection tool that allows free selection of anchor points in a complex drawing.

 Art Board tool: